carpentries-incubator/jekyll-pages-novice/_episodes/02-markdown.md

 > ## Markdown Cheatsheet
 >
-> Markdown offers a varyity of formatting features.
+> Markdown offers a variety of formatting features.
 > Have a look at this [cheatsheet][github-flavored-markdown] to get an overview or look things up.
 >
 {: .callout}